Fundrise: Early growth

 After the initial project, Fundrise was contacted by real estate companies looking to use the Fundrise platform to raise capital.
 Soon thereafter, the company expanded its platform to allow conventional real estate investments from commercial developers across the United States.

-By May 2014 the company reported to have facilitated $15 million in investments involving 1,000+ investors.
+By May 2014, the company reported having facilitated $15 million in investments involving 1,000+ investors.
 One of Fundrise's most publicized investments came in January 2015 when it began offering bonds for the construction of 3 World Trade Center, the location of the third tallest tower at the site of the World Trade Center in lower Manhattan.
 The initial offering was for $2 million of the $5 million worth of bonds purchased by Fundrise for the financing of the $1 billion project.
 Bonds were offered for $5,000 each with a 5% tax-free gross annual return for five years.

 Fundrise also raised more capital in its first-round of Series A investment than any other crowdfunding company, totaling $38 million.
 Funding was led by Chinese social networking company Renren who invested $31 million of the total $38 million.
 Additional Series A investors include Guggenheim Partners, Justin Elghanayan of Rockrose Development Corporation, and James Ratner of Forest City Enterprises.
 By February 2015, Fundrise had commitments from six institutional investors for an additional $100 million in investment into the company's real estate offerings.
-In October 2015, co-founder and president Daniel Miller left the company.
+In October 2015, co-founder and president Daniel Miller left the company to begin his new venture, Steward, an online lending platform for regenerative agriculture.

-In February 2016, Fundrise terminated its senior accountant for allegedly attempting to extort over $1 million from the enterprise over a claim that "the company acted inappropriately concerning two real estate deals."
-The accountant denied the allegations of extortion and claimed that the termination was retaliation for reporting "serious fraudulant behavior."
-The company denied the claims and hired an outside audit firm to conduct an investigation into the allegations, which ultimately concluded there was no reasonable basis to the allegations.
+In February 2016, Fundrise terminated its senior accountant for allegedly attempting to extort over $1 million from the enterprise.
+The accountant denied the allegations and claimed that the termination was retaliation for reporting "serious fraudulent behavior."
+The company denied the claims and hired an outside audit firm to investigate the allegations, which concluded there was no reasonable basis to the allegations.